cristydobson/Football_Match_Simulator_iOS_App/README.md

 ## <a name="gameView"></a>Game Simulation ViewController

 Displays a simulation of a match between two teams, and it updates its UI based on the Game Simulation's state of the game.

+The "82" in this example, represents the number of Plays so far.

 ![game_view](Assets/Screenshots/GameSimulationViewController.png)<br>